jonthon/nums_to_words/README.md

 DESCRIPTION
 ------------
 This file implements a simple algorithm that translates numbers to words.
-It's primarily made for fun use.
-Please, see code for more.

 EXAMPLES: